The 5 Things Men 40+ Want in Life (and How to Get Them)

 • Corporate finance to aged care

-• My own journey: construction project management to counselling in a primary school
+• My own journey: Construction project management to counselling in a primary school

 You may be questioning, how do people actually make this financially viable and make a living from it?
 But they do, with the tools and strategies in the time section.
-While that covers finances, my Phase 5 - Reinvention page lays out the more practical sequence of tasks required to make these types of career transitions.
+While that covers finances, my Phase 5 - Reinvention page lays out the more practical sequence of tasks required to make these career transitions.

 #2 - Kids